-Discussion of the cases of AOL-Time Warner, Microsoft-Yahoo, J&N and Boston Scientific-Guidant, other deals.
+Discussion of the cases of AOL-Time Warner, Microsoft-Yahoo, J&J and Boston Scientific-Guidant, current deals.
 Cases will be provided in class.

-Methods of payment in acquisitions: reasons and consequences; special financial instruments associated with acquisitions: collars, contingent value rights, more.
+10/1 Methods of payment in acquisitions: reasons and consequences; special financial instruments associated with acquisitions: collars, contingent value rights, more.

 Readings: G - pp. 15-16, 593 (very little).
 Handout material.

-Assignment (due 10/14): valuation of two offers for ITT-Sheraton.
+Assignment (due 10/8): valuation of two offers for ITT-Sheraton.

-10/14 Solving: valuation of two offers for ITT-Sheraton.
+10/8 Solving: valuation of two offers for ITT-Sheraton.